mattfenwick/clojarse-js/spec.md

 ## Special notes ##

  - `/` -- what is it?  (it's a valid form)

+ - `clojure.core//` -- trailing `//` has something to do with namespaces.
+   not sure what it does

  - `\n` is just the 'n' character (ASCII 110), not a newline escape. but, "\n" is the one-character string for a newline escape.